Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Mental Health and Substance Use

-Bill Humphrey has been endorsed in 2024 for State Representative by the Massachusetts Nurses Association.
+Bill Humphrey has been endorsed in 2024 for State Representative by the the National Association of Social Workers - Massachusetts Chapter, the Massachusetts Nurses Association, and 1199 SEIU United Healthcare Workers East (and the SEIU Massachusetts State Council).

 Mental Health – No one in our communities has not been touched by a mental health emergency in a family or friend, even if they have not experienced one themselves.
 We know that lifetime outcomes for those experiencing mental health crises or grappling with mood disorders are so much better with rapid intervention and mental healthcare treatment.
 Currently, we don’t have enough beds and programs available to be able to help everyone who needs it right away, which means telling people to white-knuckle it and hope they can make it to the next available opening--if they can even afford it.
 This is a costly, inhumane disaster.
 Local 911 calls for mental health distress situations have been rising rapidly, but police feel they are not the appropriate specialists to be able to help in these emergencies.
 Bill Humphrey has championed proposals for non-police mental health first responder teams, and the Commonwealth could help make that possible.